nagix/mini-tokyo-3d-toei/USER_GUIDE-en.md

 Click or tap the eye icon button to turn the underground mode on or off (the icon is in light blue when it is on).

-When underground mode is on, the map will turn dark and the overground railways, stations, trains and airplanes will be translucent, while the underground railways, stations and trains will appear brighter.
+When underground mode is on, the map will turn dark and the overground railways, stations, trains, buses and airplanes will be translucent, while the underground railways, stations and trains will appear brighter.

-When underground mode is off, the map will return to normal, overground railways, stations, trains and airplanes will be displayed brightly, and underground railways, stations and trains will be translucent.
+When underground mode is off, the map will return to normal, overground railways, stations, trains, buses and airplanes will be displayed brightly, and underground railways, stations and trains will be translucent.

 You can also switch modes by clicking or tapping underground trains with underground mode off, or clicking or tapping overground trains with underground mode on.
 In addition, the mode is automatically switched when the train being tracked enters the underground from the ground or exits from the underground to the ground.